MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md

 ## Step 3  - Add payment information for your Azure subscription

-For deploying the Microsoft Community Training platform, you will need to add payment information to your Microsoft Azure sponsored subscription.
+For deploying the Community Training platform, you will need to add payment information to your Microsoft Azure sponsored subscription.
 Follow the steps mentioned in this section:

 1. Open new tab window in the browser and go to [**Microsoft Azure Sponsorship Offer**](https://signup.azure.com/signup?offer=ms-azr-0036p)